3rd Cavalry Regiment (United States): Gulf War

 On 7 August 1990, the regiment was alerted to move overseas in defense of Saudi Arabia.
 In September 1990, the regiment arrived in country as part of the XVIII Airborne Corps, and moved into defensive positions north of the TAPLINE Road near the town of Al-Nairiyah.
 The regiment served as covering force for the Corps' defense of Saudi Arabia during DESERT SHIELD.
 See the Order of battle of the Gulf War ground campaign for other units in the Corps.
-During deployment of the 2nd Cavalry Regiment from Germany to Saudi Arabia in December 1990, the 3rd Cavalry's officers hosted their counterparts from the 2nd Cavalry in a traditional "Lucky" conference, this one known as a "Lucky 5."
+During deployment of the 2d Cavalry Regiment from Germany to Saudi Arabia in December 1990, the 3d Cavalry's officers hosted their counterparts from the 2d Cavalry in the traditional "Lucky" conference, this one known as a "Lucky 5."

 In January 1991, the regiment moved to the west as part of the Coalition Forces "left hook" maneuver and took up positions along the Iraqi border in the area known as the Neutral Zone.
 On 22 January 1991, elements of I Troop led by the 63rd Colonel, Colonel Douglas Starr, engaged in the first ground combat of the XVIII Airborne Corps.
 The regiment's attack was successful in destroying an Iraqi Army outpost.
 On 24 February 1991, the 2nd "Sabre" Squadron led the regiment across the berm into Iraq.
 In 100 hours, the regiment moved over 300 kilometers, and left remnants of three Iraqi Republican Guard divisions in its wake.
 The regiment was task organized with over 7,000 soldiers for Desert Storm.
 The former regimental deputy commander, 2007–2009 LTC(R) Nathan E. Hines III, was the regimental scout platoon leader during the assault into Iraq.
 At the time of OIF 07-09 he was one of only three soldiers in the 5,000 soldier regiment who served with them in Operation Desert Storm.

 The regiment deployed back to the U.S., arriving 5 April 1991.
 The regiment fielded new combat systems and conducted the first National Training Center rotation for a combat proven unit.
 The regiment deployed to NTC 11–91 and defeated the OPFOR during regimental force on force operations; the culmination battle for the rotation.
-In the fall of 1995, the 3rd ACR began its relocation to Fort Carson with the regiment fully standing up in the Spring of 1996 (The 4th Infantry Division was relocated from Fort Carson to Fort Hood, Texas).
+In the fall of 1995, the 3d ACR began its relocation to Fort Carson with the regiment fully standing up in the Spring of 1996 (the 4th Infantry Division was relocated from Fort Carson to Fort Hood).

 Four years after the return from Operation Desert Storm in April 1996, the regiment completed its move to its new home at Fort Carson, Colorado.
-During this historic period the regiment was led by COL Douglas Starr, 63rd colonel of the regiment, COL Robert Ivany, 64th colonel of the regiment, COL Robert Young, 65th colonel of the regiment, COL Robert Wilson, 66th colonel of the regiment, and COL Martin Dempsey, 67th colonel of the regiment.
+During this historic period the regiment was led by COL Douglas Starr, 63rd Colonel of the Regiment; COL Robert Ivany, 64th Colonel of the Regiment; COL Robert Young, 65th Colonel of the Regiment; COL Robert Wilson, 66th Colonel of the Regiment; and COL Martin Dempsey, 67th Colonel of the Regiment.